MathNog/COMP432-Project/README.md

 This repository is divided into differente directories.

  - code: directory with the jupyter notebooks created for the project
+  - ARIMA.ipynb: jupyter notebook that implements and ARIMA and SARIMA models for time series predictions
  - ref: bibliography and references used for the project
  - img: images created during the project
  - data: datasets collected and used as input for all methods implemented